apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/index.md

 ## Next up {#next}

 The course begins with a small bit of theory and moves into some realistic and practical examples of extracting data from the most popular websites on the internet using your browser console.
-So [let's get to it!](./introduction.md)
+[Let's get to it!](./introduction.md)

 > If you already have experience with HTML, CSS, and browser DevTools, feel free to skip to the [Basics of crawling](./crawling/index.md) section.